 Since 2008, ArtBridge has installed art at dozens of construction sites in New York City, with installations as far north as the Hudson Valley, and as far away as Italy.
 ArtBridge’s exhibitions have provided prominent exposure for more than 150 artists, and have covered over 50,000 square feet of public space.

-ArtBridge has recently expanded its scope to create programming at NYCHA developments, which provide affordable housing to 400,000 lower-income New Yorkers.
-This program, Bridging the Divide, produces 2-month artist residencies at NYCHA developments across the city, coinciding with times of construction fencing at these buildings.
+In 2019 ArtBridge expanded its scope to create programming at NYCHA developments, which provide affordable housing to 400,000 lower-income New Yorkers.
+This program, Bridging the Divide, was founded by ArtBridge’s Executive Director, Stephen Pierson.
+It produces 2-month artist residencies at NYCHA developments across the city, coinciding with times of construction fencing at these buildings.
 During these 2 months, artists collaborate with residents to create art that empowers the narratives of residents.